tetra-framework/tetra/docs/component-tag.md

 This should be used sparingly as the whole template context will be saved with the component's saved (encrypted) state, and sent to the client, see [state security](state-security).

 In general, if the value is something that is needed for the component to function (and be available to methods or be "public") it should be passed as an *argument* [(see above)](#passing-attributes).
-Passing context is ideal for composing your components with inner content passed down from an outer template, see [(see passing blocks)](#passing-blocks).
+Passing context is ideal for composing your components with inner content passed down from an outer template [(see passing blocks)](#passing-blocks).

 ## Passing Blocks